 1.Role of layers

-Learn about the role and usefulness of layers.
+Learn about the role and usefulness of image compression program.

 • Layers contain the images, text, or objects that make up a layered file.
 It allows you to move, modify and manipulate the contents of a layer, without touching that of others.

 • Layers are stacked in the layers panel, which is usually in the lower-right part of the work area.
 If this panel is not visible, choose window > layers.